quicwg/datagram/draft-pauly-quic-datagram.md

 Application protocols using datagrams are responsible for defining the semantics of the Datagram Data field, and how it is parsed.
-If the application protocol supports the cohabitation of multiple entities using datagrams inside a single QUIC connection, it may need a mechanism to allow demultiplexing between them.
+If the application protocol supports the coexistence of multiple entities using datagrams inside a single QUIC connection, it may need a mechanism to allow demultiplexing between them.
 For example, using datagrams with HTTP/3 involves prepending a flow identifier to all datagrams, see {{?I-D.schinazi-quic-h3-datagram}}.